andyt530/az2tf/README.md

 ## Quickstart guide to using the tool

-Running the tool required these steps:
+Running the tool in your local shell (bash) required these steps:
 1. Unzip or clone this git repo into an empty directory
 2. login to the Azure cli2  (az login)
 3. run the tool

+## Experimental: using the docker version
+1. Build with: $ docker build --rm -f "Dockerfile" -t az2tf:latest .
+2. If it doesn't already exist make a "generated" directory ($ mkdir generated)
+3. Run with "$ ./runme.sh"

+(would appreciate feedback on how to better use docker)

 ## Usage Guide